 Academic Sessions, Venue & Events

-The registration fee of $295 ($260 early bird) covers attendance at all sessions, poster party reception, conference pack, plus coffee, refreshments, and lunch on both days of the conference.
+The registration fee of $295 ($260 early bird) covers attendance at all sessions, licensed poster session reception, conference pack, plus coffee, refreshments, and lunch on both days of the conference.
 Students pay a reduced fee of $160 ($140 early bird).
+The preconference workshop is $90 (full day) or $50 for either morning or afternoon session.

 Student Scholarships and Prizes